DeSean Jackson: 2020 season

 In the first three weeks of the 2020 season, Jackson caught 10 passes for 121 yards before missing the next three games due to a hamstring injury.
 He returned in Week 7, but suffered a lower body injury in the game and was placed on injured reserve on October 26, 2020.
 He was activated on December 26, 2020.
 In Week 16 against the Dallas Cowboys, Jackson caught an 81-yard touchdown pass from Jalen Hurts during the 37–17 loss.
 The touchdown was his record-extending 25th of 60 or more yards and his record-tying 5th of 80 or more yards, joining Jerry Rice, Lance Alworth, Bob Hayes and Derrick Alexander.
 He finished the 2020 season with 14 receptions for 236 receiving yards and one receiving touchdown in five games.
 Jackson was released on February 19, 2021.

 Los Angeles Rams

 Jackson signed with the Los Angeles Rams on March 21, 2021.
 Jackson recorded his first touchdown with the Rams in their Week 3 win against the Buccaneers, on a 75-yard pass from Matthew Stafford.
 On November 2, Jackson was released by the Rams upon request.
-With the Rams winning Super Bowl LVI, Jackson was awarded his first Super Bowl ring.
+With the Rams going on to win Super Bowl LVI, Jackson was awarded with a Super Bowl ring due to being on the active roster during the season.